-The remuneration shown above represents remuneration received and receivable from the Group by these directors in their capacity as employees to the Group and/or in their capacity as directors of the Company.
-No directors waived or agreed to waive any emoluments during the year ended 31 December 2021 (2020: same).
+The remuneration shown above represents remuneration received or receivable from the Group by these directors in their capacity as employees to the Group and/or in their capacity as directors of the Company.
+No directors waived or agreed to waive any emoluments during the year ended 31 December 2023 (2022: same).

-10 BENEFITS AND INTERESTS OF DIRECTORS AND CHIEF EXECUTIVES (Continued)
+10 BENEFITS AND INTERESTS OF DIRECTORS AND CHIEF EXECUTIVES